MrPsDev/Minecraft-Mod-Helper/README.md

 # !!!Alpha version!!!

 There may be bugs and errors.
-Still wrging on it.
+Still working on it.

 # Minecraft Mod Helper